qualiu/vscode-msr/README.md

 ## Make Command Shortcuts to Search or Replace In or Out of VSCODE

-You can generate the command shortcuts (alias/doskey) to directly use for searching or replacing in or out the IDE.
+You can generate the command shortcuts (alias/doskey) to directly use for searching or replacing in or out of IDE.

 - One single shortcuts file: (Press `F1` if not shown in right-pop menu, then search `Cook xxx` as below)
   - Click/Choose `"Cook general command alias/doskey"` to make general command shortcuts.